We will have two labs during the course. Each submission of a lab

 serious consequences.
 Among them is that you will fail the course.

-If you have questions regarding the labs, you are encouraged to post them to the course's Google group.
+If you have questions regarding the labs, you are encouraged to post them to the course's Canvas page.

 Submission of labs is handled through the Fire reporting system, see below.